 Legislation came into force on 1 October 2011, giving agency workers the entitlement to the same basic employment and working conditions as if they had been recruited directly, if and when they complete a qualifying period of 12 weeks in the same job.
 This document applies to all contractors and should be read in conjunction with the Equal Opportunities, Diversity and Inclusion Policy.

-Our full AWR guidance document can be found in the Key Policies and Documents section of our website and is essential reading prior to undertaking work on behalf of Axcis Education Recruitment.
+Our full AWR guidance document can be found here, and is essential reading prior to undertaking work on behalf of Axcis Education Recruitment.

 Safer Recruitment Policy